September 8, 2017

 Chancellor Folt announced that this year’s winner of the Thomas Jefferson Award is Professor Alice Ammerman (Nutrition).

-Professor Elizabeth Mayer-Davis (Nutrition) read the award citation.
+Professor Elizabeth Mayer-Davis (Nutrition) read the Award Citation (PDF).

 Professor Ammerman said it was an interesting and complicated time to be given an award named after Thomas Jefferson.
 She learned more about Thomas Jefferson recently when she saw the Broadway play “Hamilton.”
 She recited a “Hamilton”-style rap to acknowledge the challenging times that UNC is facing and how she is grateful to be a part of the University.
 Chancellor Folt then presented the award.
 The faculty stood and cheered.